ansible/autoscaling-blog/README.md

 ## Requirements

 Autoscaling is dependent on Ansible Tower's callback mechanism.
 For those who aren't familiar, Tower is our commercial product.
 It's free-for-life if your are using 10 servers or less.

-In our case, we'll be using the Ansible Tower AMI available on the AWS Marketplace to speed up the process.
+If you already have Tower setup in your AWS environment, you can skip to the **Configuring Tower Credentials** section.

 ## Setting up the Tower Environment

-### VPC and Subnets
+### VPC, Subnets, and keypair

 * Create or use a VPC.
 Make note of VPC ID.
 * Create or use 2 or more subnets in VPC that are in unique Availability Zones.
 The Subnets should be able to route to out to the Internet.
 Make note of Subnet IDs.
+* Create or use a ec2 keypair that Tower will use to ssh into your instances.

 ### Create a Security Group for Tower